RunestoneInteractive/httlads/_sources/PythonReview/python_review.rst

 The name of the file in the above code is 'mydata.txt'.
 The 'r' means the file is opened in a read-only mode.
 If you would like to write in the file, you can use 'w' instead of 'r'.
 It is not recommended to use 'w' if your file already has something in it since it will write over it.
-The ``as md`` tells python to recognize that md refers to the opened file. md is an artbitrary name so you can change it to any name you'd like.
+The ``as md`` tells python to recognize that md refers to the opened file where md is an arbitrary name so you can change it to any name you'd like.

 Random Number Generators